BetterThanTomorrow/calva/docs/things-to-do.md

 ## Code Maintainability
 * We have two ParEdit implementations, we should scrap paredit.js
+* We have two formatters, cljs-lib ormatter and the one in docmirror.
+  * It mmight make sense to keep both for different purposes, but we should fix whatever it is that makes us still keep the `newIndentEngine` setting.
 * Organize Calva functionality in ”components”, more like we do with calva-fmt, ParEdit, and Clojure Warrior.
 * Get better control of Calva state.
 * Clean up extra messy parts of the code.
 Candidates: